After Wisdom Tooth Removal

 The removal of impacted teeth is a serious surgical procedure.
 Post-operative care is very important.
 Unnecessary pain and the complications of infection and swelling can be minimized if the instructions are followed carefully.

-- Vigorous mouth rinsing or touching the wound area following surgery should be avoided for 3 – 4 days.
+Vigorous mouth rinsing, spitting, and drinking through a straw should be avoided for 3 – 4 days.
 This may initiate bleeding by causing the blood clot that has formed to become dislodged.

 Place ice packs to the sides of your face where surgery was performed.
 Refer to the section on swelling for explanation.